pmikstacki/bscript/README.md

-# XS: A Lightweight, Extensible Scripting Language for Expression Trees
+# XS: A Lightweight, Extensible Scripting Language for Expression Trees :rocket:

 ### **What is XS?**

-XS is a lightweight, high-performance scripting language designed to simplify and enhance the use of C# expression trees.
+XS is a lightweight scripting language designed to simplify and enhance the use of C# expression trees.
 It provides a familiar C#-like syntax while offering advanced extensibility, making it a compelling choice for developers building domain-specific languages (DSLs), rules engines, or dynamic runtime logic systems.